Book editor responsibilities

 Adhere to the book length, as agreed with us in your Formal memorandum of agreement.
 If the book looks to be far shorter or longer than agreed, please contact us as soon as possible.

 Invite your chapter authors to contribute to the book.
-Once you have a finalised list of chapter authors, send this to us so that we can begin preparing Letters of agreement for the principal chapter authors and providing them with instructions for formatting their chapters.
+Once you have a finalised list of chapter authors, send this to us using the template provided so that we can begin preparing Letters of agreement for the principal chapter authors and providing them with instructions for formatting their chapters.

 Maintain regular contact with your chapter authors.